dosanity/dosanity.github.io/webpages/unemployment-inflation-analysis.md

 Kurtosis:                       2.942   Cond.
 No.                         33.4
 ==============================================================================
 ```
 In Period 3, the intercept of the regression is 2.4887 and the R-squared is 0.010.
 The R-squared is the proportion of the variation in the dependent variable that is predictable from the independent variable.
 Due to the R-squared being small, it is not the total determinant of inflation.
 This means that around 1% of the variability observed in the target variable is explained by this regression model.
-Additionally, unemployment is not statistically significant and as unemployment increases by 1%, inflation rate increase by 0.1064 percentage points.
+Additionally, unemployment is not statistically significant and as unemployment increases by 1%, the inflation rate increases by 0.1064 percentage points.

 #### Period 4 (2003 - 2022) results.